arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Elastic Load Balancer (ELB).md

     -   Source IP address

 #### Network Load Balancer (NLB)
-- Operates at Layer 4 (TCP, TLS, UDP)
+- Operates at Layer 4 (TCP, UDP)
 - Can handle millions of request per seconds (extreme performance)
 - **Lower latency** ~ 100 ms (vs 400 ms for ALB)
 - **1 static public IP per AZ** (vs a static hostname for CLB & ALB)
 - **Elastic IP can be assigned to NLB** (helpful for whitelisting specific IP)
-- Maintains the same connection from client all the way to the target
+- Maintains the same connection (TCP or UDP) from client all the way to the target application
-- **No security groups can be attached to NLBs.** They just forward the incoming traffic to the right target group as if those requests were directly coming from client.
+- **No security groups can be attached to NLBs.** Since they operate on layer 4, they cannot see the data available at layer 7.
+They just forward the incoming traffic to the right target group as if those requests were directly coming from client.
 So, the **attached instances must allow TCP traffic on port 80 from anywhere**.
 - Within a target group, NLB can send traffic to
 	-   **EC2 instances**
 		- If you specify targets using an instance ID, traffic is routed to instances using the **primary private IP address**